vonivo/HSLU-Notes/ENGTCS/How Gamers Killed Ultima Online's Virtual Ecology.md

 	In-house-testing is an approach of testing a product inside the organization which produces the product.
 	Overall, it's most of the time better to test a product with real customers because they have a completely different mindset to the product.
 And also the product should be tested in regard of the possible amount of users.

+## Summary Keywords
+- Essence -> Do not Test in-house
+	- Players will test differently
+- brought to the user by example Ultima Online
+- Ultima Online Virtual Ecology System -> balanced the population of animals
+- Players completely eradicated every living thing they saw